 After three years, he moved on to Electro-Voice, which later was acquired by Bosch.
 He spent about nine years with the two companies in Burnsville, Minn.
 He was on the road much of that time, designing and troubleshooting concert sound systems and programming their computer-controlled user interfaces.
 He also taught corporate classes on how to install and use systems.

 He served as the lead, on-site engineer for a project in New York that involved the expansion of the United Nations’ conference facilities.
 The project took a year and a half to complete.

 He also traveled for a year and a half as a technical trainer with TE Connectivity of Shakopee, Minn.
 He trained telecom operators on installing and configuring broadband wireless equipment.

 Now he takes pleasure in working closer to home.
-He and his wife, Kristy, have two children: an 8-year-old daughter, Paige, and a 4-year-old son, Tucker.
+He and his wife, Kristy, have two children: a daughter, Paige, and a son, Tucker.

 Aeilts can be reached at 605-978-3538 or through email.